Divyansh9979/Install-JDK-and-Setup-JAVA_HOME-on-Mac/README.md

 Step 9: If already present, skip step 8 and type "/usr/libexec/java_home" and copy the java_home path.

-Step 10: Now type "echo $JAVA_HOME" and check whether the java_home has been set or not.
+Step 10: Now type "echo JAVA_HOME" and check whether the java_home has been set or not.

 Step 11: If not set, type "open ~/.zshenv" in terminal.
 It will open the /.zshenv file.